kernelkit/mcd/README.md

 > **Note:** unless mcd has an IP address it will operate as if set to
 > `proxy-mode`.
 If the interface has no address, or does not yet exist
-> when mcd starts up, mcd will adjust automatically since listens to
+> when mcd starts up, mcd will adjust automatically since it listens to
 > Linux NETLINK events.

+mcd supports acting as a querier on VLAN filtering bridges that do not have any "upper" interface.
+In this raw mode of operating, mcd will always be in `proxy-mode`.
+To activate:

+    iface br0 vlan 42 enable

 [GitHub]:          https://github.com/kernelkit/mcd/actions/workflows/build.yml/
 [GitHub Status]:   https://github.com/kernelkit/mcd/actions/workflows/build.yml/badge.svg